News

 Research

-Dr Jingan Young was recently offered the role of Lecturer in Screenwriting at Regent's University London.
+Dr Jingan Young is a freelance lecturer and tutor, currently at London Film Academy and a BA/MA Dissertation supervisor in the Department of Digital Humanities at King’s College London.
 She was previously the convenor of the Introduction to Screenwriting module in the School of Arts at Birkbeck University, where she also lectured on other modules from September 2022 – July 2023.
-She is a freelance lecturer and tutor, currently at London Film Academy and as MA Dissertation supervisor in the Department of Digital Humanities at King’s College London.

 Her first monograph SOHO ON SCREEN was published by Berghahn Books with a foreword by Peter Bradshaw in May 2022.
 She had appeared on a special SOHO themed episode of BBC 3 Free Thinking with Dr Matthew Sweet (May 12, 2021) and gave an invited lecture at the London’s BFI Southbank in June 2023 for NEW WRITINGS .
 Her second monograph is currently under peer review.

 She has previously lectured at Brunel University (Production/Film Studies) and King’s College London (Film Studies/Digital Humanities).
 She has also held posts in the Department of Film Studies and CMCI.
-This includes a role in King’s Academy, assessing the King’s Global Talent Awards for five years.
+This includes a role in King’s Academy, assessing the King’s Global Talent Awards.

 She has presented at high-profile, international conferences and is published by numerous journals.
-Wider engagement includes the Soho on Screen , Soho Bites & Cities in Cinema podcast(s) (now produced by Dom Delargy).
-In 2020 she created the Cities in Cinema network and in fall 2023 she will launch a new podcast, ‘Days of Being Wild’, a podcast about Hong Kong politics, art and filmmaking.
+Wider engagement includes the Soho on Screen , Soho Bites & Cities in Cinema podcast(s) (produced by Dom Delargy).
+In 2020 she created the Cities in Cinema network and in fall 2024 she will launch a new podcast, ‘Days of Being Wild’, a podcast about Hong Kong politics, art and filmmaking.

 She is a contributor to the Guardian , Sight and Sound, Nylon Magazine, South China Morning Post Newspaper , London Review of Books, and of course – the Soho Clarion.
-She has also been an editorial intern at British Vogue and Guardian Books department.
+She has also been an editorial intern at British Vogue and the Guardian's Books department.

 For academic enquiries, please email jingan.young@kcl.ac.uk or jingan.young@tutor.lfa.ac.uk.